Global Deposit Book

-Reloop has a leading role in this strong new alliance of environmental organisations, experts and the beverage packaging industry.
+Reloop leads an alliance of environmental organisations, experts and the beverage packaging industry to promote best-in-class deposit systems.

 Reloop works with governments, industry and society to accelerate the global transition to a circular economy for all resources.